sveltejs/kit/documentation/docs/30-advanced/70-packaging.md

 ## TypeScript

 You should ship type definitions for your library even if you don't use TypeScript yourself so that people who do get proper intellisense when using your library. `@sveltejs/package` makes the process of generating types mostly opaque to you.
 By default, when packaging your library, type definitions are auto-generated for JavaScript, TypeScript and Svelte files.
 All you need to ensure is that the `types` condition in the [exports](#Anatomy-of-a-package.json-exports) map points to the correct files.
-When initialising a library project through `npm create svelte@latest`, this is automatically setup for the root export.
+When initialising a library project through `npx sv create`, this is automatically setup for the root export.

 If you have something else than a root export however — for example providing a `your-library/foo` import — you need to take additional care for providing type definitions.
 Unfortunately, TypeScript by default will _not_ resolve the `types` condition for an export like `{ "./foo": { "types": "./dist/foo.d.ts", ... }}`.
 Instead, it will search for a `foo.d.ts` relative to the root of your library (i.e. `your-library/foo.d.ts` instead of `your-library/dist/foo.d.ts`).
 To fix this, you have two options: